Skip to content

 • Boundary Lines

 Land records in New Mexico refer to land patents, deeds for acquired lands, pueblo land reports, cadastral surveys, mining claims, and hunting maps.
 The Bureau of Land Management has detailed information on these items and more.
-Property records, however, cover a lot more ground and delve deeply into other topics regarding real property.
+Property records, however, cover much more ground and delve deeply into other topics regarding real property.

-Types of Property Records
+Types of Property Records in New Mexico

 When performing a property history search, you will come across many different types of property records.
 Some you may have heard of, some you may not.
 You should review as many as possible to get the complete picture.
 The most common property records you will find in New Mexico are: